RalphBacon/MP3-Player-DFPlayer/README.md

    (It's in this repository, named _DFPlayer Mini Manual.pdf_)

 Further information
-1. A massive amount of extra information from Yerke (via the Banggood forum) http://forum.banggood.com/forum-topic-59997.html
+1. A massive amount of extra information from Yerke (via the Banggood forum).
+   Link was down recently but may reappear:
+   http://forum.banggood.com/forum-topic-59997.html

 2. This entry has been intentionally left blank.
 I think so anyway.